 Prior to the promulgation of the ECA, broadcasting was regulated under the Independent Broadcasting Authority Act, No 153 of 1993, (IBA) and the Broadcasting Act, No 4 of 1999, (Broadcasting Act).
 The ECA repealed the IBA in its entirety and the Broadcasting Act in part.
-In January 2009, licences issued in terms of the IBA were converted into either individual or class broadcasting service licences under the ECA.
+As with telecommunication licences, in January 2009, licences issued in terms of the IBA were converted into either individual or class broadcasting service licences under the ECA.
 Regulations promulgated under the IBA and the Broadcasting Act remain in force under the ECA until repealed or replaced.

 ICASA regulates both sound and television broadcasting.
-Television is largely dominated by the public broadcaster, the South African Broadcasting Association (SABC).
-Electronic Media Network Limited (M-Net) provides an analogue pay-TV service.
+Terrestrial, free to air television is largely dominated by the public broadcaster, the South African Broadcasting Association (SABC), who currently operates three television services (SABC1, SABC2 and SABC3).

+Electronic Media Network (Pty) Ltd (M-Net) holds a terrestrial subscription broadcasting service licence.